x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-code-5-7-136-in-exchange-online.md

 # Fix email delivery issues for error code 5.7.136 in Exchange Online

 It's frustrating when you get an error after sending an email message.
-This topic describes what you can do if you see error code 550 5.7.136 in a non-delivery report (also known as an NDR, bounce message, delivery status notification, or DSN).
-You'll see this automated notification when the recipient is a mail user that's configured to reject messages from external senders (senders from outside the organization).
+This topic describes what you can do if you see error code 550 5.7.136 in a non-delivery report, also known as an NDR, bounce message, delivery status notification, or DSN.
+You'll see this automated notification when the recipient is a mail user that's configured to reject messages from external senders, that is,senders from outside the organization.

 |Icon|Message|Icon|Message|
 |---|---|---|---|